QILI418/starter-hugo-academic/content/teach/UCL_Supervision/index.md

 ---
 title: 2022-Master dissertation(Supervision)
-summary: Delineating Urban Spatial Structure from the Dual Perspectives of "Places and Flows".
+summary: Delineating Urban Spatial Structure from the Dual Perspectives of "Places and Flows": A Case Study of the Pearl River Delta in China.
 tags:
 -
 date: "2022/04/01-2022/08/22"